-If a student loses credit due to excessive absences, a letter will be mailed home explaining the reason for loss of credit as well as the procedure to appeal for credit reinstatement.
+If a student loses credit due to excessive absences, the student and parent will be notified of the reason for loss of credit as well as the procedure to appeal for credit reinstatement.
 Students and parents must sign and return the appeal form.
 A parent conference may be required to develop a plan for a successful appeal.
 Students should continue to attend class and complete assigned work.
 Attendance and grades will be considered in granting appeals.
 Appeals will be heard by an Appeals Committee at the end of each semester and the committee's decision is final.
 A student, and parent if requested, must appear in person before the Appeals Committee.
 Failure to do so will be an automatic denial of restoration of credit.

-Verified Absences
+Verified Absences (Policy IH)

-(Policy JH)